 A GM dealer filed a field product report November 14, 2018 concerning a left front-control arm that partially separated from a 2018 Chevrolet Trax.

 Based on a visual inspection of photos of the failed control arm, GM found that the weld connecting the arm to the bushing did not match design specifications.
 I

 In response, GM’s supplier originally stated that the welds on the failed component part and other control arms produced at its facility conformed to design specs.

-Following a formal product investigation Jan.
-31, 2019, GM’s supplier confirmed on Feb.
-28 that the welds on the failed part did not comply with the applicable design specifications, and that the welds were improperly modified because the lower-control arm stampings also did not match specs.
+Following a formal product investigation on January 31, 2019, GM’s supplier confirmed on February 28 that the welds on the failed part did not comply with the applicable design specifications.

 GM’s Safety and Field Action Decision Authority consequently decided April 15 to conduct a safety recall.
 As of that date, only two warranty claims relating to this condition had been reported for cars sold in the U.S., with no evidence of any crashes.

 GM has not yet provided a notification schedule for the recall.
 The automaker will notify owners, and dealers will inspect the left and right front lower-control arms, replacing them as necessary, free of charge.

 The NHTSA Campaign Number for this recall is 19V312000.

 To find out if your vehicle is part of this recall, use MotorSafety.org’s free look-up tool.